-The Spin Ultra forms the long distance end of Scarpa's new Spin line, which also includes the lightweight Spin, which we have reviewed, and the Spin RS, which adds cushioning and protection to the Spin, but stops short of offering nearly as much as the Spin Ultra.
-This shoe is designed specifically for long-distance training and ultra racing, and also makes a great everyday trainer that will withstand lots of miles due to its burly upgrades.
-We particularly like the out of the box comfort, and greatly appreciate the firm cushioning underfoot that not only protects the bottoms of our feet but provides a very stable landing and take-off platform.
+The Spin Ultra forms the long-distance end of Scarpa's Spin line, which also includes the lightweight Spin and the Spin RS, which adds cushioning and protection to the Spin but stops short of offering nearly as much as the Spin Ultra.
+This shoe is designed specifically for long-distance training and ultra racing and also makes a great everyday trainer that will withstand lots of miles due to its burly upgrades.
+We particularly like the out-of-the-box comfort and greatly appreciate the firm cushioning underfoot that not only protects the bottoms of our feet but provides a very stable landing and take-off platform.

-The midsole of this shoe is made up of dual-density EVA foam that does an awesome job of protecting the foot from impacts from rocks and other trail obstacles.
-It is firm underfoot, and also somewhat cushioned, but does not at all have the same springy, squishy feel that the Hoka Challenger ATR 5, or even the Altra Lone Peak 4 have.
+The midsole of this shoe is made up of dual-density EVA foam that does an excellent job of protecting the foot from impacts from rocks and other trail obstacles.
+It is firm underfoot and somewhat cushioned but does not have the same springy, squishy feel that many Hokas do.
 Ultra distance runners need protection for the bottoms of their feet, especially in the longer distances, and this shoe provides just that.
 This level of dense foam protection also makes it an ideal choice if you live and run in overly rocky terrain consistently.

-The outsole of this shoe features Vibram Megagrip rubber, which we have found to be among the most consistently sticky rubbers that shoe companies use.
+The outsole of this shoe features Vibram Megagrip rubber, which we have found to be among the most consistently sticky rubbers, which would explain why you can find Vibram rubber in the soles of many climbing shoes.
 It is also among the most durable, and we found that these shoes had excellent grip on dry rock.
-It has many large, rectangular-shaped lugs that are sharp and roughly 5mm deep, and are well spaced apart.
+It has many large, rectangular-shaped lugs that are sharp, roughly 5mm deep, and well-spaced.

-This pattern does a good job of hitting all of the needs, from deep lugs for grip on soft surfaces like snow, to large gaps so that mud sheds off without becoming overly caked on.
+This pattern does a good job of hitting all of the needs.
+Deep lugs offer grip on soft surfaces like snow, and large gaps shed mud easily without becoming overly caked.

-In our comparative testing, we noticed that this lug pattern is one of the more aggressive, but not quite as gnarly as the lugs on the Salomon Speedcross 5.
-We also found that it performs very good, although perhaps not the absolute best, when gripping dry rock and on steep, loose dirt.
-We have to admit that we especially like how hard the rubber compound is, thus providing greater long term durability than softer traction such as that found on the Saucony Peregrine ISO.
+In our comparative testing, we noticed that this lug pattern is one of the more aggressive but not quite as gnarly as the lugs found on Salomon shoes.
+We also found that it performs very well, although perhaps not the absolute best, when gripping dry rock and on steep, loose dirt.
+We have to admit that we especially like how hard the rubber compound is, thus providing excellent long-term durability.

-This shoe presents a very firm and rigid platform considering it's made without an internal rock plate, and this firmness contributes to the overall stability, giving a solid pad to press off from.
-The wider platform in the forefoot also contributes to the stability by allowing the foot to splay out as needed when landing.
+This shoe presents a very firm and rigid platform considering it's made without an internal rock plate.
+This firmness contributes to the overall stability, giving you a solid pad to press off from.
+The broader platform in the forefoot also contributes to stability by allowing the foot to splay out as needed when landing.

 These are some very comfortable shoes.
 When considering the fit, it is worthwhile to know that they are only sold in European sizes, and we ordered a pair of 45 ½, which is slightly larger than a US 11.
-While we think they fit true to size when considering length and width, the fact that they are perhaps slightly larger than our average pair of trail runners might explain why we don't feel they lock down on the foot quite as snuggly as the La Sportiva Kaptiva or either of the Salomons.
+While we think they fit true to size when considering length and width, the fact that they are perhaps somewhat larger than our average pair of trail runners might explain why we don't feel they lockdown on the foot quite as snuggly as we might expect.
 Once again, however, a slightly looser fit can be ideal for ultra running as the feet swell after long distances.

 The upper of this shoe is nicely cushioned with padding, especially around the ankle opening and over the heel.
 The tongue is also gently cushioned, which helps to pad against the laces as they criss-cross the top of the foot.
-While they may not be as shockingly plush as the Saucony Peregrine ISO, these are among the more comfortable trail runners in this year's review.
+While they may not be shockingly plush, these are among the more comfortable trail runners in this year's review.

-The Scarpa Spin Ultra is one of the best trail running shoes for those who have wider feet.
+The Scarpa Spin Ultra is one of the best trail running shoes for those with wider feet.
 Most trail runners appreciate ample amounts of underfoot protection, as well as a shoe that will last through an entire training cycle before biting the dust.
 The Spin Ultra does both and fits more comfortably for people who don't have overly narrow feet.
-If you are looking for the perfect shoe for your next ultra race, or just want a high-mileage trainer that is comfortable, this is one to check out.
+If you are looking for the perfect shoe for your next ultra race or just want a comfortable high-mileage trainer, this is one to check out.

 — Andy Wellman